jonnonz1/nz-statute-book/acts/public/2019/legislation-act-2019.md

   - **New Zealand** or similar words referring to New Zealand, when used as a territorial description,— (a) means the islands and territories within the Realm of New Zealand; but (b) does not include the self-governing State of the Cook Islands, the self-governing State of Niue, Tokelau, or the Ross Dependency
-  - **North Island** or , both official alternative names, means the island commonly known as the North Island, and includes the islands adjacent to it north of Cook Strait
+  - **North Island** or , both official alternative names, means the island commonly known as the North Island, and includes the islands adjacent to it
   - **office** includes position
   - **Order in Council** means an order made by the Governor-General in Council
   - **person** includes a corporation sole, a body corporate, and an unincorporated body